Setting up Common Information

 "Packaging Types" are one of the many attributes you can use to define your products/grades and represents how the material is packaged.
 Packaging types are added to inventory items upon receiving and/or producing them.

-You have the ability to filter by packaging type on inventory reports for serial inventory only.
+You also have the ability to filter by packaging type on inventory reports for serial inventory only.

 Common Examples: BAG, BALE, BIN, GAYLORD, PALLET, ROLLS, SHEETS, SKIDS, LOOSE